Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: Introduction

 The organization of the paper is as follows.
 In Section \ref{sec2} we present the mathematical formulation of the problem and a brief introduction to null space property and the Grassmann manifold.
-Section \ref{secrelation} studies the relationship between ERC and RRC: Part A gives an exact characterization of RRC set as the interior of ERC set on the Grassmannian; in Part B we show than the ERC and RRC sets differ by a set of measure zero and of the first category; Part C provides quantitative results of the robustness of the measurement matrix whose null space lies in $d\mbox{-}\interior(\Omega_J)$, and illustrates a method of estimating the probability of $d\mbox{-}\interior(\Omega_J)$.
-In Section \ref{secrules} we provide some rules for comparing the performance of different sparse measures.
-Section V compares our approach and definitions with similar ones in the literature.
-Finally in Section \ref{conclusion} we conclude by reviewing the results and pointing out possible directions for future work.
+Section \ref{secrelation} studies the relationship between ERC and RRC: Section~\ref{pa} gives an exact characterization of RRC set as the interior of ERC set on the Grassmannian; in Section~\ref{s3b} we show than the ERC and RRC sets differ by a set of measure zero and of the first category; Section~\ref{s3c} provides quantitative results of the robustness of the measurement matrix whose null space lies in $d\mbox{-}\interior(\Omega_J)$ (the $d$-interior mentioned earlier).
+In Section~\ref{secrules} we provide some rules for comparing the performance of different sparse measures.
+Utilizing results from \ref{s3c} and \ref{secrules}, Section~\ref{sgordon} and Section~\ref{sbeyond} provide two approaches of estimating the probability of $d\mbox{-}\interior(\Omega_J)$ and deriving the tradeoffs between the measurement rate and the robustness.
+Section~\ref{comp} compares our approaches and definitions with related ones in the literature.
+Finally in Section~\ref{conclusion} we conclude by reviewing the results and pointing out possible directions for future work.